AndSchmitz/ICPFConverter/README.md

-Shiny app to convert coordinates from/to ICPF
+[Shiny app](https://andschmitz.shinyapps.io/ICPFConverter) to convert coordinates from/to ICPF.